Lettuce Β· the diet plan for hungry AI

 Index your repo

-Add a repo from the dashboard.
-Lettuce builds a graph: every function, class, file, the edges between them, and a one-line summary of each.
+Add a repo.
+Lettuce builds the graph β€” every function, class, file, every edge between them, plus a one-line summary of each.

 Step 2